-So, I’ve been using such latching reed switches for a long time, see for example Turning the red front lights off in the Picasso Mistral, the lantern control in the Dd4s Roco luggage car, that of the lanterns of a Jouef cereal hopper, or that of the many car lighting.
+So, I’ve been using such latching reed switches for a long time, see for example Turning the red front lights off in the Picasso Mistral, the lamp control in the Dd4s Roco luggage coach, that of the lamps of a Jouef cereal hopper, or that of the many coach lighting.

 This is definitely good, you say, but why want to make it yourself?
 Well, it started with the fact that the model I was using, the PMC-1424THX I bought at Conrad, was exhausted.
 So I looked for a size equivalent, to avoid remaking the circuit board on which it was placed.
 For example, I found the Meder KSK-1E66, but it is available nowhere, and it is expensive, almost €10 each!

 So I wondered whether I could make it myself, without believing it was possible because I thought that the setting of the magnet had to be particularly fine and precise.
 But I tried, and the first result was encouraging.
 So I’ll explain how I make latching reed switches very easily, for a price of just one euro each, which is not its least interest.

 The main problem is to find magnets small enough, still for a question of size, knowing that the diameter of the reed used is about 2 mm, and sufficiently weak to not be able to operate the reed by themselves.
 I have found some, I have to say, by chance.
 These are small parallelepiped magnets measuring 1.6 × 1.6 × 12 mm, probably ferrite.